rikopernando/sim-klinik/QWEN.md

 ## Project Context and Focus

-As a clinic simulation system, this project is likely designed to:
+As a clinic simulation system, this project is designed to:
 - Simulate clinic operations and workflows
 - Provide a platform for medical training or healthcare education
 - Demonstrate healthcare management concepts
 - Offer a realistic clinic management interface for educational purposes

-When working on features, keep in mind the healthcare/medical context this system is designed for.
+The system follows a **Simple UX** philosophy ("Satu Tugas, Satu Layar") and is designed to be **Mobile-Friendly** (PWA) for adoption in rural settings.
+Key modules include:
+- Registration & Registration (Admin role)
+- Emergency Unit (UGD) with quick registration and triage
+- Electronic Medical Records (RME) with SOAP documentation
+- Inpatient management
+- Pharmacy with inventory management
+- Billing & Cashier module
+- Patient discharge module

+When working on features, always refer to the key documentation files mentioned above to ensure alignment with user stories, requirements, and the visit status state machine.
 Consider user roles like doctors, nurses, patients, administrators, and typical clinic workflows.